CLIBD: Bridging Vision and Genomics for Biodiversity Monitoring at Scale: Additional Experiments

 \section{Additional Experiments}

 In this section, we include additional experimental results and visualizations.
-We report additional results on querying with images to compare against additional baselines (\appref{sec:supp-expr-image-query}) and assess the model's performance using DNA as queries (\appref{sec:supp-expr-dna-query}).
-We also visualize the aligned embedding space (\appref{sec:supp-embedding-space-vis}) to demonstrate the model's capability in integrating and representing diverse biological data.
-Finally, we report performance over a range of batch sizes (\appref{sec:supp-batch-size}).
+We provide additional results on BIOSCAN-1M (\appref{sec:supp-bioscan1m}) and image to DNA retrieval results (\appref{sec:supp-cross-modal}).
+We also visualize the aligned embedding space (\appref{sec:supp-embedding-space-vis}) to show the model's capability in integrating and representing diverse biological data, and more attention visualizations (\appref{sec:supp-attention-map-vis}).